 The Miami University Police patrol the Oxford campus 24 hours a day, 365 days a year, using cars, bikes, and officers on foot.
-Campus Security (Securitas) patrols the Hamilton and Middletown campuses 24 hours a day, 365 days a year, on foot and in vehicles.
-Campus Security (Securitas) patrols the Voice of America Learning Center Monday through Thursday, 4:30 p.m. to 10:30 p.m. on foot.
+Campus Security (Allied Universal Security Services) patrols the Hamilton and Middletown campuses 24 hours a day, 365 days a year, on foot and in vehicles.
+Campus Security (Allied Universal Security Services) patrols the Voice of America Learning Center Monday through Thursday, 4:30 p.m. to 10:30 p.m. on foot.

 Emergency phones have been placed in locations throughout the Oxford, Hamilton, and Middletown campuses.
 When activated, an emergency phone connects a person to dispatch.
 Each emergency phone tower on the Oxford campus is capable of broadcasting emergency information to those in hearing distance of the tower.
-Police encourage all members of the community and visitors to report safety concerns to police.
+Police encourage all members of the community and visitors to report safety concerns to the police.